VishakBaddur/Launcher/startup-genie/mcp-server/README.md

 }
 ```

-## 🌐 Integration with Startup Genie
+## 🌐 Integration with Launcher

-The MCP server integrates seamlessly with your Startup Genie React application:
+The MCP server integrates seamlessly with your Launcher React application:

 ```typescript
 // In your React app